wp-plugins/shutterstock-affiliate-plugin/readme.txt

 == Upgrade Notice ==

+= 2.0.5 =
+Please disable the cache to speed up your server.
+We have disabled the cache by default now.
+The affiliate link structure got updated.
+We have also fixed a little issue with the sort result sortation option.

 = 2.0.4 =
 We have completely rewritten the plugin from the ground up.
 It's now faster, has caching implemented, shows image results in Widgets and Posts via Shortcodes and will even recognize the content of your posts and show image results accordingly.
 We have added support for the new Shutterstock affiliate program plus additional tracking and reporting features.
 Shutterstock contributors can now use the plugin to show only their images in search results.

 = 1.1 =
 We have fixed the "Nothing Found" issue by replacing the complete API connection engine.
 We have added a new cool feature: You can now replace the "Nothing Found" error message with your own Shutterstock images or you can show newest/random/most popular images for severalkeyword(s).

+== Arbitrary section ==